 This is just the tip of the iceberg; FF Merchandise became my ultimate hobby - and the same is true for many.
-Collecting rare merch has become Several vehicles, such as as much of a passion for me as the games themselves.
+Collecting rare merch has become as much of a passion for me as the games themselves.

 This incredible figure of FFIX's awesome Beatrix is a fan creation.